har-in-air/ESP8266_MAX30102_SPO2_PULSE_METER/README.md

 # ESP8266_MAX30102_SPO2_PULSE_METER

-ESP8266 SPO2 and Pulse meter using MAX30102 sensor, tested with Wemos D1 Mini board.
+ESP8266 SPO2 and Pulse meter using MAX30102 sensor.

+## Development Environment

+* Wemos D1 Mini board
+* Arduino 1.8.12 on Ubuntu 20.04 amdx64

+## Credits

 This is a mashup of code from the following projects :